-(Even though this page is long, it holds valuable SCADA telemetry network system information.
-It is intended to help educate and equip you for future SCADA and/or telemetry system decisions.)
+This article offers a basic overview of SCADA telemetry network system information.
+It is intended to help educate and equip you for future SCADA and/or telemetry system decisions.

 Supervisory Control and Data Acquisition (SCADA) is a system that allows an operator at a master facility to monitor and control processes that are distributed among various remote sites.